 If the primary authentication method fails, determines whether to use the local password as a secondary method or to disallow access.
+There is no secondary option if the primary option is local.

 aaa authentication num-attempts < 1-10 >

 Specifies the maximum number of login attempts allowed in the current session.
 Default: 3